 Dogs, like people have a range of personalities as well.
 A pet store not only provides you with less ‘personalities’, it also won’t provide an environment for the dog’s true personality to shine through.

 Not sure what breed would be best suited to your home and lifestyle?
-Visit our top dog breeds and find a breed that is the perfect fit for you.
+Read our top dog breeds guide and find a breed that is the perfect fit for you.